BUY TWO OR MORE GUIDES - UP TO 20% OFF

 It’s a series of buildings that all offer a similar room design: 2 Double (full size) beds or 1 Queen bed, either a full bathroom or bathroom with shower only, telephone, mini-refrigerator, heat, coffee maker, hairdryer, alarm clock, and fan.

 Note that there is no air conditioning, TV, or radio, and neither pets nor cooking are allowed.
-Upper floor rooms are accessible by stairs only.
+Upper-floor rooms are accessible by stairs only.
 All rooms are non-smoking/non-vaping.

 Because it is newer construction, it doesn’t really have the charm of some other places in Yellowstone, like the Lake Hotel or the Old Faithful Inn.

-Rooms range from approximately $230-$350 per night.
+Rooms range from approximately $289-$350 per night.

 To book a room, visit Xanterra’s Yellowstone Lodging website.
+Check out our article on lodging in Yellowstone for more places to stay.

-Where to camp in Grant Village
+Where to Camp in Grant Village

 The Grant Village Campground is the only campground in Grant Village.